What is a Registered Sanitarian?

 How often is the RS examination given in Wisconsin?

 National Environmental Health Organization (NEHA) offers a variety of methods to take the REHS/RS exam (Click here for the NEHA Candidate Information Brochure).
 Numerous locations are scheduled by NEHA throughout the US and examinations are administered at some state affiliate and regional meetings.
-NEHA also allows individuals to use Pearson VUE computer program to take the exam.
-Pearson VUE is a company that provides secure test locations, throughout the US and Wisconsin, where computer-based examinations can be administered.
+NEHA also allows individuals to use Professional Testing (PTI) computer program to take the exam.
 The applicant can set their own date to take the exam.
 NEHA will send a voucher to the applicant, which will allow the admission at the requested location.
-Click here for more information about Pearson VUE and to find testing locations near you.
+Click here for more information and to find testing locations near you.